theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/gnostic-christianity/part-1/index.md

   - term: "Nag Hammadi"
     def: "The Egyptian site where a cache of lost Gnostic texts was found in 1945.
 These scrolls restored long-buried teachings of early Christianity."

 references:
   title: "📚 Sources & Study Path"
   intro: "For those wishing to go deeper, these texts offer both insight and initiation into the tradition."
   readings:
-    - title: "⚡ Apocryphon of John"
+    - title: "Apocryphon of John"
       desc: "The vision where Sophia’s act and Yaldabaoth’s arrogance are revealed."
-    - title: "⚡ Gospel of Thomas"
+    - title: "Gospel of Thomas"
       desc: "Sayings of Jesus as a revealer of the hidden spark."
-    - title: "⚡ Hypostasis of the Archons"
+    - title: "Hypostasis of the Archons"
       desc: "Details the rulers of illusion and their architecture of control."
   scholarly:
     - author: "Jonas, H."